This type of myomas represents the most benign form (non-cancerous form) of tumors that originate in the uterus.

 Symptoms of uterine fibroids

-Many women with uterine fibroids have mild symptoms or no symptoms and never require treatment.
+Many women with uterine fibroids have mild or no symptoms and never require treatment.
 Approximately 1 in 3 women with fibroids experience symptoms, and when these occur, they include:

 - Menorrhagia.
 Pain and menstrual bleeding.